xommaterials/jhac/README.md

 ## Command line interface

 Build on top of java client there is a command line interface providing a productive tool for daily tasks.
+Java 11 and higher is required for execution.

 ```
 Usage: jhac-cli [-C=<configurationFile> | [-e=<endpoint> -u=<username>